Skip to content

 Boilerplate Language for Grants Expand answer

-Penn State College of Medicine’s Research Concierge Service provides a library of boilerplate language to assist in writing grant proposals.
+Penn State College of Medicine’s Research Development office provides a library of boilerplate language to assist in writing grant proposals.
 Investigators are advised to tailor boilerplate language to reflect the specific aims of their research project.

 Get CTSI boilerplate for use in grants